 The XML parser is not capable of accessing extra data that comes after a sub-tag.
-But this should never happen in an XML file that describes an actual data structure.
-However, this practice is common in XHTML, for example to add a line break (" ").
+This should never happen in an XML file that describes an actual data structure, however, this practice is common in XHTML, for example to add a line break (" ">").